onurgultekin/test_case/README.md

 	DB_DATABASE=test_case
 	DB_USERNAME=root
 	DB_PASSWORD=root
-After you aree done with your database, you have to run below command from terminal to make migrations:
+After you are done with your database, you have to run below command from terminal to make migrations:

     php artisan migrate
-After migration is succeeded you have to run below command in order to insert fake users to users table with Laravel's tinker.
+After migration is succeeded, you have to run below command in order to insert fake users to users table with Laravel's tinker.
 First access to tinker with:

     php artisan tinker